Nessa’s Blog

 Now, before we get all worked up, I’m not going to deny anyone’s experience of ME/CFS as a strucural illness.
 Obviously.
 My own experience had been denied many times before.
 I’m stating what I’ve found (and have seen backed up by science since then) to indicate that for the first time, I had reason to believe that I could actually get out of all this.

 I’m not known for being a believer.
 I play the devil’s advocate in discussions out of habit - because I want all sides to be seen.
-I seldom take a stance, and when I do, I have often changed it over the years when I realized that I had been wrong.
+I seldom take a stance, and when I do, I often change it over the years when I realize that I had been wrong.
 When forced to ‘make up my mind’, my viewpoints will often shift from day to day based on the current evidence.
 So even with all these new insights in mind, in most moments on most days, it was hard to imagine that there was no structural reason for my condition.
 Why would my brain make me suffer so much?
 I couldn’t make my own breakfast, I couldn’t talk to my friends, I couldn’t go outside.

 But luckily, I didn’t have to believe in anything to get started.
 And by the way, to this day I haven’t fully given up the idea that as a sort of catalyst to all of this, something maybe did happen to my body.
 While pre-Covid, many people correlated ME/CFS with EBV infections, nowadays there’s a lot more talk about lingering Covid viruses and spike proteins from the vaccine.
 I had had reactions to all three and it seems ignorant to rule out the possibility that they are involved in it all, but what changed everything for me was to allow for the possibility that there was a different explanation underneath all this.
 And I will talk more about what that entailed and how I got on track with my recovery in my next post of this series.
 I know this was a long one and I still feel like I couldn’t do it all justice but it’s a start.
 See ya, folks.